 AVITA Medical Reports Third Quarter 2022 Financial Results

-VALENCIA, Calif. and MELBOURNE, Australia, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- AVITA Medical, Inc. RCELAVH)) (the "Company"), a regenerative medicine company leading the development and commercialization of first-in-class devices and autologous cellular therapies for skin restoration, today reported financial results for the third quarter ended September 30, 2022.
+/EIN News/ -- VALENCIA, Calif. and MELBOURNE, Australia, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- AVITA Medical, Inc. (NASDAQ: RCEL, ASX: AVH) (the “Company”), a regenerative medicine company leading the development and commercialization of first-in-class devices and autologous cellular therapies for skin restoration, today reported financial results for the third quarter ended September 30, 2022.

 Third Quarter Highlights and Recent Updates: